What Is Spatial Computing?

 • MR community networking events

-Take spatial computing courses and bootcamps.
+2. Take spatial computing courses and boot camps.

-To deepen your spatial computing knowledge for both personal and professional purposes, watch online trainings, such as Apple’s video series on spatial computing or XR Bootcamp’s beginner, intermediate, and advanced classes in AR, VR, and MR.
+To deepen your spatial computing knowledge for both personal and professional purposes, watch online training, such as Apple’s video series on spatial computing or XR Bootcamp’s beginner, intermediate, and advanced classes in AR, VR, and MR.

 Also consider courses in skills related to spatial computing, such as: